getyourguide/auto-pr/README.md

 This command can be run multiple times, if there are new matching repositories found they will be merged into the existing database.

+If you would like to use your globally set config, you can pass the option `--use-global-git-config` when pulling the repos.
+If you had already pulled the repos before this and you would like to change the config for those repos, you would also need to pass `--update-repos` alongside the global-git-config option when pulling.

 ### Test

 Once the `pull` command has finished setting up the work directory you can now run test to check what the changes that will be made by the script will yield.